dattasaurabh82/rpi-wifi-configurator/README.md

 ## TODO:

+- [ ] Handle --- What if the desired WIFI doesn't have any PWD?
 - [ ] uninstall script
 - [ ] usage of config template ini vs hardcoded defaults
 - [ ] Check `http://link_to_install_script | sh` efforts